 It’s generally published together with other elements of the paper, like TITLE, LIST OF AUTHORS, and ABSTRACT.

-So, you see, the idea of the graphical abstract is to communicate together with the other elements of the scientific paper.
+The idea of the graphical abstract is to communicate together with the other elements of the scientific paper.

 Not all publishers are using graphical abstracts at the moment, but this is an initiative of Elsevier, probably the biggest scientific publisher in the world, which is followed by some important ones, like Cell and Springer.